rocknroll17/Lecture-Scheduler/README.md

 # How to execute by running "main.exe"
 If running 'main.py' fails, try executing main.exe file.
-This is the file compiled using PyInstaller.
+This is the compiled file that contains all the dependencies.
 1) run 'main.exe'